 Quick Service Restaurants & Mobile Ordering:

 To do this, the app will first display a list of available time windows for you to return to each restaurant to pick up your order.
 The closer you get to lunchtime, the more other guests start to place their mobile orders.
-And the farther out the return times become – sometimes even 2-3 hours later – although this thankfully is improving as time goes on.
+And the farther out the return times become – sometimes even a couple of hours later – although this thankfully has improved as time goes on.
 It’s essential to order early, especially if there is a particular restaurant that is a must-do for you.
 You can always cancel an order with no penalty if you change your mind.

 See the quick and easy guide to Disneyland mobile ordering that my friend Casey at Disneyland Daily has created with step-by-step instructions.
-There are special rules for mobile ordering in the just-opened Avengers Campus, so see my complete Avengers Campus guide for those details.
+There are special tricks for mobile ordering in Avengers Campus, so see my complete Avengers Campus guide for those details.

 There are several smaller kiosks and carts located in the parks as well that sell snacks – churros, sodas, popcorn and the like.
 While a some of them remain closed right now, the ones that are open are walk up and order.
 Use these when you need more immediate gratification on the food front.